 Need for security

-Of course, we want to keep our children safe as parents.
+Of course, we want to keep our children as safe as parents.

 When Leigh mentions security she isn’t necessarily talking about keeping your child physically safe.